StackStorm/st2sdk/README.md

 All of those scripts are also hooked up to our Travis CI system and run on every push to our st2contrib repository.

+For some examples on how to utilize this scripts, please refer to the Makefile in st2contrib repository - https://github.com/StackStorm/st2contrib/blob/master/Makefile

+As you may notice in the Makefile, we have some scripts and optimizations in place, so by default for Pull Request we only run scripts on changed files and / or pack.
+This is an important optimization because if we ran scripts for all the files and packs (even the ones which haven't been touched) this would substantially slow down the CI run time for a particular Pull Request and delay the time it takes for user to get feedback about their PR.

+In case you have a lot of custom packs in your repository, you might want to utilize similar approach.

 #### st2-check-validate-yaml-file

 This script verifies that a provided YAML file contains a valid syntax.
 It's